inkle/ink-tmlanguage/README.md

 All the captures support the generic scopes recommended by the [Sublime Text documentation](https://www.sublimetext.com/docs/3/scope_naming.html), narrowed down to `.ink`.
 This means that the grammar will work out of box with existing themes.

 Most of the captures are multi-scoped, with the first scope defined by the theme being used.
 Some of these multi-scoped captures support ink-specific scopes, which can be implemented by your custom theme.
-They are described as follows:
+They are described below:

 - `string.label.ink` → `(label)`
 - `string.tag.ink` → `#tag`